 Chateau de Pez Vineyards, Terroir, Grapes, Winemaking

-To produce the wine of Chateau de Pez, vinification takes place in traditional, large, oak, wood vats.
-Malolactic fermentation takes place in oak tanks.
+To produce the wine of Chateau de Pez, vinification takes place in both traditional, large, oak, wood vats and conical, stainless steel tanks.
+Malolactic fermentation takes place in oak and steel tanks.
 The wine is then aged in 40% new, French oak barrels for an average of 15 months before bottling.
-In most vintages, the production of Chateau de Pez is close to 11,000 cases per year.
+In most vintages, the production of Chateau de Pez is close to 18,500 cases per year.